M1Krzyzan/My-language-interpreter/README.md

 ```
 #### Tworzenie własnych wyjątków i ich filtrowanie
 ```
-exception WrongNumberOfSidesError {
+exception WrongNumberOfSidesError(message, number_of_sides, line) {
-    message: string = "Wrong number of sides - should be higher than 2: ";
+    message: "Wrong number of sides - should be higher than 2: ";
     number_of_sides: int;
     line: int;
 }

-exception WrongNumberOfSidesError {
+exception WrongNumberOfSidesError(message, length, line) {
     message: string = "Wrong length of side - should be higher than 0";
     length: int;
     line: int;